alik-git/duckietown-mbrl-lib/README.md

 See their [Summary of Duckietown Software Terms of Use](https://github.com/duckietown/gym-duckietown/blob/daffy/LICENSE.pdf) and their [Terms and Conditions](https://www.duckietown.org/about/terms-and-conditions)
 ## Citing

-Just give a shout out to Brahim Ben Malek for doing by far the most work in this project <3
+Just give a shout out to Brahim Ben Malek for doing all the difficult work in this project <3